asisudai/gatsby-portfolio-asi/src/content/production/production.md

 mark: 1
 ---

-## *"Herding cats"*
+### *“Herding cats”*

 The production team keeps track of milestones, deadlines, reviews, staffing and the client ***while*** keeping in-communication and juggling priorities all at once.

+**Challenges and Solutions**
-- Solid Task-tracking software that is well integrated with artists workflow.
+- Task-tracking software that is well integrated with artists workflow.
+- Metrics-Dashboard to keep track of the of production schedule and trends.
+- Clear workflows as to what's the next step and who's doing.
 - Automation between steps to keep the flow going.
-- Clear workflows so we know where we are and what's coming next.